 Families of students who attend a school that is not on the list above are asked to complete a Free and Reduced Meal (FARM) application before the beginning of the academic year.
-Only one application for all students in the household is needed.
 The FARM application is provided to CNP by the state agency and is used to determine if students and/or families qualify for free or reduced-priced lunch for the academic year.
-FARM applications for the 2022-2023 school year can be submitted beginning July 1, 2022.
-The FARM application is available to families online at www.schoolcafe.com.
-The application is also available for physical pick up at the school.
-Parents/guardians can pick up the application, complete it, and submit it to the Cafeteria Manager at their respective school for processing.
-Families also have the option of printing the FARM application from IDEA CNP website at https://ideapublicschools.org/parents/cnp/.
-Parents/guardians can print the application, complete it, and submit it to the Cafeteria Manager at their respective school.
-Families are encouraged to complete and submit the application before the first day of school.
+Families can visit the Child Nutrition Program Parent site at https://ideapublicschools.org/parents/cnp/ for assistance with applying for free or reduced-price school meals.